laurenda3/inspectflow/README.md

 A human-centered inspection workflow I built to make life easier for operators, inspectors, and supervisors on the shop floor.
 No fluff.
 Just what you actually need: a fast, fillable inspection report, tolerances visible at a glance, autosave, and a layout that respects how we work in real life (desktop or tablet).

-I’ve done this job.
+I was an inspector for a small team where we were responsible for creating our own work order packets.
 I know the hiccups—printing packets, hunting SOPs, outdated forms, missing gauge info.
 InspectFlow is my answer: put the right info in front of the right person at the right time with the fewest clicks possible.

 **Created by:** **Laurenda Landry — Software Engineer**
 Background in industrial inspection & machining workflow optimization.

 ---

-## What it does (straight up)
+## What it does

 - **8-Round (API 5B) Inspection Report**
   Fill it like paper—just faster.
 Tiny numbers like `.00125` are accepted exactly as typed.